ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

   __Conflicts__: Handled as defined by the destination database resolution policy.
   __Delays__: Replication can be delayed as defined within the external-replication task.

-* This replication allows you to have a live database replica in another cluster,
+* __Usage__:  This replication allows you to have a live database replica in another cluster,
   which can be used as a failover target.

 * It is possible to define two such tasks on separate clusters that will replicate to one another.